 You are a customer and like checking online stores for new clothing or jewellery.
 You stumble upon a cool outfit, and it’s “love at first sight,” so you decide to buy the dapper dress.

 Once you click on the product and “Add To Cart,” a popup asks you to rate the store.
-After clicking that, another popup asks you to register your mobile number and email ID for a newsletter.
+After clicking that, another popup asks you to register your phone number and email ID for a newsletter.
 Next, there was yet another distraction, with the final cart nowhere in sight.

 Frustrated, you convince yourself that one cool dress is not worth the hassle.
 And just like that, you click out of that store and resume scrolling on social media.
 Session recordings and heat mapping repeatedly show that people lose patience if they go through a lengthy checkout process.

-You may want to highlight every unique feature with multiple buttons as a seller, but it might be too much information for a customer.
-For example, you must emphasise that the website has many payment options- Amazon Pay, PayPal, etc. But displaying them before the actual checkout page only creates clutter and cart abandonment.
+For example, you must emphasise that the website has many payment options—Amazon Pay, PayPal, etc. However, displaying options like credit card payments before the actual checkout page only creates clutter and cart abandonment.

 4. Don’t Complicate The eCommerce Webpage Design And Layout

-Reserve your creativity for other aspects of the business, but keep this section as simple as possible.
 The goal is to make the website easy to navigate for people of all age groups or technological abilities.
 You don’t have to copy the same design used by vast and popular brands.

 Here’s an idea.
-Look at the biggest names in the eCommerce industry and study the features customers most often react to.
+Look at the biggest names in the eCommerce industry for best practices and study the features customers most often react to.
 Market leaders often have a well-functioning search button and a variety of product categories.
 These product pages with categories help customers select the exact item they are looking for.

 Leading companies also include recommendations based on the products viewed to increase visibility for other products.